skyshimile/KatalonUmma/README.md

     npm install -g appium

-<li>2.
-Set Appium Directory to “/usr/local/lib/node_modules/appium” in Katalon Preferences (from Katalon menu, go to Preferences > Katalon > Mobile)</li>
+<li>Set Appium Directory to “/usr/local/lib/node_modules/appium” in Katalon Preferences (from Katalon menu, go to Preferences > Katalon > Mobile)</li>

 You will need to install and configure Xcode in case of testing on iOS devices.
 Please set up Xcode as follows: